Uniti Group (NASDAQ:UNIT) Updates FY 2021 Earnings Guidance

 Uniti Group (NASDAQ:UNIT) issued an update on its FY 2021 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of 1.610-1.650 for the period.
 The company issued revenue guidance of $1.08 billion-$1.09 billion, compared to the consensus revenue estimate of $1.09 billion.

-Uniti Group (NASDAQ:UNIT) last posted its quarterly earnings results on Sunday, February 28th.
-The real estate investment trust reported ($0.20) earnings per share for the quarter, missing analysts’ consensus estimates of $0.44 by ($0.64).
-On average, sell-side analysts predict that Uniti Group will post 1.66 earnings per share for the current year.
+Uniti Group (NASDAQ:UNIT) last announced its earnings results on Thursday, May 6th.
+The real estate investment trust reported ($0.02) EPS for the quarter, missing the consensus estimate of $0.39 by ($0.41).
+As a group, sell-side analysts forecast that Uniti Group will post 1.66 EPS for the current year.

-UNIT has been the topic of a number of research analyst reports.
-Zacks Investment Research upgraded shares of Uniti Group from a strong sell rating to a hold rating in a research note on Wednesday.
-Morgan Stanley raised their price target on shares of Uniti Group from $6.00 to $9.50 and gave the company an underweight rating in a research note on Monday.
-One research analyst has rated the stock with a sell rating, five have assigned a hold rating, one has assigned a buy rating and one has issued a strong buy rating to the company.
-Uniti Group currently has an average rating of Hold and an average target price of $11.50.
+A number of research analysts recently weighed in on UNIT shares.
+Zacks Investment Research raised Uniti Group from a strong sell rating to a hold rating in a research note on Wednesday, May 5th.
+Morgan Stanley increased their price objective on Uniti Group from $6.00 to $9.50 and gave the company an underweight rating in a report on Monday, May 3rd.
+One equities research analyst has rated the stock with a sell rating, five have given a hold rating, one has given a buy rating and one has issued a strong buy rating to the company’s stock.
+The company has a consensus rating of Hold and an average target price of $11.50.

 Uniti Group Company Profile